 What to Expect

 A quick diagnosis starts to get your gums back to their healthy state.
-Your top Yonkers dentist open on Saturday can reach a correct diagnosis with a medical history, dental history and a dental exam.
+Your dentist can reach a correct diagnosis with a medical history, dental history, and a dental exam.
 Medical risk factors like diabetes mellitus or other systemic infections and dental restorations help your dentist decide which treatment to try.

-Treatment eliminates your symptoms.
-Your dentist accomplishes this by promoting the reattachment of gum to tooth, reducing swelling and the depth of the pockets and stopping the progression of the disease.
+The treatment eliminates your symptoms.
+Your dentist accomplishes this by promoting the reattachment of the gum to the tooth, reducing swelling and the depth of the pockets, and stopping the progression of the disease.

 Start at Home: Early-Stage Gum Disease

 If you think you have early-stage gum disease, several practices can ease the pain and relieve symptoms:

 - Brush and floss twice a day